 Prepare Pork Kabobs

-Cut Pork Tenderloin into 1-inch cubes.
-Place in marinade at least 30 minutes to overnight.
-If not marinating overnight place onions in the marinade as it makes a nice flavor.
-Cut onions also into 1-inch cubes.
-You want to keep any vegetables that you use a uniform size so they all cook evenly.
 Once your pork has been marinated and you are ready to cook it is time to thread your meat and vegetables into kabobs.
-I usually like to use wooden skewers for this as when you are done with them you can just toss them and do not have to clean them.
+Metal skewers can be used, but I usually like to use wooden skewers for this as when you are done with them you can just toss them and do not have to clean them.

-Thread your meat and vegetables on to the kabob sticks until you have used up all of your meat and vegetables.
-Don’t worry in the case of kabobs leftovers are a good thing.
-Leftover kabobs of any kind are always a favorite.
 Now that your kabobs have been assembled it is time to cook.
 Choose your preferred cooking method.
 I always like the grill the best but at the time that I made this recipe, it was summer in Florida and too hot to grill.
-These are good on the Charcoal Grill, Gas BBQ Grill, Cast Iron Grill Stovetop Grill or they can even be Broiled in the Oven.

 Cooking Pork Kabobs on Charcoal Grill